-Power saving configuration is by default disabled, or it can be disabled using the appropriate AT command (refer to u-blox AT Commands Manual [2], AT+UPSV command).
-When power saving is disabled, the module doesn't automatically enter idle-mode whenever possible: the module remains in active mode.
+Power saving configuration is by default disabled, or it can be disabled using the appropriate AT command (see the u-blox AT Commands Manual [2], AT+UPSV command).
+When power saving is disabled, the module does not automatically enter idle-mode whenever possible: the module remains in active mode.